maggszy/Fourier-project/README.md

- # Processing and analysis of the sound in Julia
+ # <center> Processing and analysis of the sound in Julia </center>

+ ## Short description

+ This project was created during the Mathematical Packages course by students from Faculty of Pure and Applied Mathematics at the Wroclaw University of Science and Technolody.
+ It is used for processing and analysis of the sound.Grapgical User Interface gives all of the funcionalities written in this project.

+ ### Here are the functionalities:
+ * changing frequency,
+ * denoising based on the DSP,
+ * removing frequencies,
+ * lowpass and highpass,
+ * changing speed,
+ * changing volume,
+ * cutting time,
+ * smoothig signal.

 ## Authors:
 1. Jaworek Klaudia